The Tax Deduction for Business Mileage

 Getting to work can be expensive for those who live a considerable distance from their places of employment.
 It would be nice if you could claim a tax deduction for some or all of the costs associated with commuting to your job, but most people cannot.

 Commuting to and from work is considered a personal expense, so it's not tax deductible any more than that cup of coffee you grabbed on your way.
 There are some exceptions, but they're unfortunately not available from 2018 through 2025.
-The Tax Cuts and Jobs Act (TCJA) eliminated most miscellaneous itemized deductions, including the one for miles driven for work purposes.
+The Tax Cuts and Jobs Act of 2017 (TCJA) eliminated most miscellaneous itemized deductions, including the one for miles driven for work purposes.

 Traveling Away From Home